 Besides this helpful and effective way of eliminating alcohol from your body, you can take some other preventive measures to help you with your detox program, such as:

 Get enough sleep

-Exercise regularly and be active
+Exercise regularly and be active.

-When you exercise regularly, it has many benefits for your immune system and overall health, which in turn can ease many side effects that might occur during the detoxication period.
+Exercising regularly has many benefits for your immune system and overall health, which in turn can ease many side effects that might occur during the detoxication period.